bharathkarumudi/bharathkarumudi.github.io/_pages/about.md

 ---

 ### Career
-In my day job, I have been working in the Detroit Area as a Technical Architect and have over nine years of experience in Information and Technology field.
+In my day job, I have been working in the Detroit Area as a Security Architect and Manager and have over 14 years of experience in Information and Technology field.
 I went to school at Syracuse University for the Masters of Science in Cybersecurity (G'20), while working a full time job.

 I have professional [certifications](https://www.youracclaim.com/users/bharath-karumudi/badges?sort=most_popular&page=1) in CompTIA Security+, TOGAF 9.1 and AWS .